-Jane Shepherd and Abner S. Beels
+Jane and Abner S. Beels

 Jane Shepherd